ashish2060/CareerWise-AI-Coach/README.md

 AI-Powered Interview Preparation: Prepare for interviews like a pro with automatically generated, role-specific questions.
 CareerWise simulates real interview scenarios and provides feedback to boost your confidence and performance.

 CareerWise is more than just a tool—it’s your smart companion in achieving career success.
 Whether you're entering the workforce, making a career change, or striving for your next big role, CareerWise provides the guidance, automation, and intelligence to help you get there faster.

+IT Industry Insights & Trends: Make informed career decisions with CareerWise’s domain-specific insights.
+Get data-driven analysis on various IT domains and subdomains, including growth rates, emerging trends, in-demand skills, and future outlook—empowering you to align your career path with high-growth opportunities.